 ⚡How To Implement Hot Streaks

 Start tracking purchases, sales, website traffic, or any metric that matters to your eCommerce store.

 Create hot streak notifications that match your website’s look and feel as well as your specific niche.

-Display hot streak notifications on product pages, landing pages, and sales pages, alongside product reviews and user-generated content.
+Display hot streak notifications on product, landing, and sales pages alongside product reviews and user-generated content.

 Strategy #5: Remove Barriers

 One of the main reasons people don’t buy is unaddressed biases.

 These can come in the form of questions they have and cannot easily get the answers to through your website.
-Sometimes, it's unclear next steps.
+Sometimes, it's unclear next steps are.
 Or doubts about product quality and the offer you are putting in front of them.

 All of these affect their buying decisions.
 The goal is to show your new customers they are in good hands by removing uncertainty and unnecessary barriers.
 Thus, getting them through the finish line.

 Start by adding notifications.
-Keep it close to the conversion step that explicitly describe the process.
-Or the ones that affirm the choice of your potential customer, and answer the most frequent support questions.
+Keep it close to the conversion step that explicitly describes the process.
+Or the ones that affirm the choice of your potential customer and answer the most frequent support questions.